yosefasefaw/Blockchain/README.md

 3.Open the terminal on your computer, subsequently, insert in your terminal : cd Desktop/ . (click enter) and Then insert: python3 Blockchain.py .(click enter)
 -make sure that the access is allowed, if not try this : System Preferences : Security & Privacy : Privacy panel.
 Select Full Disk Access, and add [+] your editor as √

-4.Afterwards, the blockchain should appear.(if not search your issue on google)
+4.Afterwards, the blockchain should appear.(if not, copy paste your issue and search for it on google)

+-Yosef Asefaw